niklasf/shakmaty/README.md

 - Read and write FEN, SAN and UCI notation.

 - Supports all Lichess variants: Standard chess, Chess960, Antichess, Atomic, King of the Hill, Three-Check, Crazyhouse, Racing Kings and Horde.
-Provides vocabulary to implement other variants.

 - Bitboards and compact fixed shift magic attack tables.